nwthomas/squid/README.md

 # Squid

-A load-testing server written in Go
+A load-testing server written in Go.